JonFinley211/Liri-Node-App/README.md

 # LIRI-NODE-APP
 A Node based SIRI CLI app that makes searches to Spotify, BandsInTown, and OMDB API's.

-# To begin just type "node liri" in the command line and hit enter
+# To begin just type "node liri"
-LIRI will then give you the options for how use the app.
+LIRI will then give you the options

 ## Search Concerts with Bands In Town
 To search for a concert just type "node liri concert-this **any artist who is touring**".
 LIRI will then take the search and apply it to the Bands In Town API and return the soonest result for a concert for that artist.
 **Below is an image of a BandsInTown search.**
 ![liri concert](/images/doc1.png)

 ## Search Songs on Spotify
 To search for a song just type "node liri spotify-this-song **any song title**".
 LIRI will search the Spotify API and return several relevant results including links to listen to a portion of the song.
-**Below is an image of a Spotify search.
-I underlined in I highlighted how to type the command.**
+**Below is an image of a Spotify search.**
 ![liri spotify](/images/doc3.png)

 ## Search Movies with OMDB